Frequently Asked Questions

 What financial support is available for accepted students?

 PrepMD has worked closely with the Liberty Bay Credit Union to provide deferred student loans to Massachusetts residents.
 PrepMD also refers accepted program candidates to Meritize, a financial services company that will lend program participants up to $40,000 to attend a PrepMD session.
 In addition to this resource, former executives of the medical device industry have established a foundation to provide scholarships to students that are accepted to PrepMD.
-Since its inception The Foundation for Medical Device Careers, Inc (FMDCI) has provided over a dozen scholarships to students attending PrepMD.
+Since its inception The Foundation for Medical Device Careers, Inc (FMDCI) has provided over two dozen scholarships to students attending PrepMD.